siddhu0495/balloon-bliss-bash-main/README.md

 Yes, you can!

-Currently, this is In-Progress of development and you can view the high scores once it's available.
+You can view the high scores once the game is over.